connervieira/Predator/README.md

 ### Buffered Recording

 In dash-cam mode, when parking mode is active, Predator will keep a video buffer of customizable length at all times.
 This means that Predator can go "back in time" when motion is detected, and save the last few seconds of video retroactively.

+### Multi-Channel Recording

+Predator's dash-cam recording capabilities support an arbitrary number of video channels.
+As long as you have sufficient processing power and /O bandwidth, Predator allows you to connect as many cameras as you want.
+Even if you exceed your device's processing capabilities, Predator will continue recording at a lower frame-rate to ensure you don't miss any important events.

+### GPIO Integration

+Predator supports GPIO features that allow you to customize your install with physical buttons and relays.
+Predator can be configured to save dash-cam video with a GPIO circuit is closed, or even display the state of a relay in a dash-cam overlay.

 ## Screenshots